The Perfect Everest Base Camp Packing List [2022]

 Thermals are an essential base layer that you will need to include in your Everest Base Camp packing list.

-You’ll need to pack 2 sets of thermals tops – one for the evenings, and another that you can use as your base layer when trekking.
+You’ll need to pack 2 sets of thermal tops like this.
+One for the evenings and another for trekking.

-Even if you’re not as prone to the cold as I am, I strongly recommend that you bring 2, unless you’re happy to sleep in the same thermals you hiked in!
+Even if you don’t get as cold as I do, I strongly recommend that you bring 2 thermal tops (unless you’re happy to sleep in the same thermals you hiked in).

 If you generally get extremely hot or if you’re packing for Everest Base Camp in summer, then I suggest you pack an extra one.